 The pediatric cardiology fellowship program complies with the institution and departmental policy regarding duty as listed below.

-- On-call time and duty hours should be consistent with the educational needs of the resident and not be motivated by excessive reliance on the residents to fulfill institutional service obligations.
+- On-call time and duty hours should be consistent with the educational needs of the fellow and not be motivated by excessive reliance on the fellows to fulfill institutional service obligations.

 - Duty hours must be limited to 80 hours per week, averaged over a four-week period, inclusive of all in-hospital call activities and all moonlighting.